zackharley/learn-node-js/README.md

 The Node module system allows us to omit the file extension for convenience when importing files with the extensions `.js`, `.json`, and `.node`, as well as files without a file extension.
 For example, if we want to import `/users/zack/myModule.js`, we can use the path `/users/zack/myModule`.
 Node will first check for a file called `myModule`, then check for `myModule.<file_extension>`, with the extensions `.js`, `.json`, and `.node`, in that order.

 When using the `require` keyword, it's return value, will be whatever has been exported from the module.
+You almost always want to use `require` at the top of the file you are importing to so that you are able to use the imported code right away.

 So to import our `arithmetic.js` module into `index.js`, our import statement will look like